• Art

 Her work has been recognized by International Artists Magazine, the Society of Animal Artists, the David Shepherd Wildlife Foundation, Best of Artists, the Pentawards, the Creativity Awards, BuzzFeed, the AOI World Illustration Awards, and 3x3 Magazine of Contemporary Illustration.

-I’m compelled by gouache as a medium for the same reasons I love a great story: it surprises me and it keeps me curious.
-It’s a medium that doesn’t quite belong in any category—neither watercolor nor acrylic, too opaque for one world and too matte for the other.
-That liminality is part of what draws me in.
-The other part?
-Painting with gouache feels like a quiet act of rebellion against the idea that fine art must be large, glossy, or rendered in “serious” materials like oil or acrylic, I think those legacy medias have defined what belongs on gallery walls for far too long.
+Gouache captivates me for the same reasons I love a great story: it keeps me curious.
+The medium itself doesn’t quite fit any category.
+Neither watercolor nor acrylic; too opaque for one and too matte for the other.
+And that liminality draws me in.
+Painting with gouache feels like a quiet rebellion against the notion that fine art must be large, glossy, or rendered in “serious” materials like oil.
+For me, gouache offers something else entirely: intimacy, immediacy, and honesty.

-ALIVE | The French Institute | Edinburgh, United Kingdom, 2020
+• ALIVE | The French Institute | Edinburgh, United Kingdom, 2020

 ANNUAL | John Byrne Awards | Edinburgh, United Kingdom, 2020